-How To Get My Partner Involved In Baby's Registry?
+How to Get Your Partner Involved in Baby's Registry

-Getting your partner involved (and excited!) about baby’s registry is no small feat — depending the guy.
-Picking out breast pumps, diapers and bedroom decor might not be your man's favorite thing to do, but it’s still good to get him interested in all of the products you’ll be buying for baby.
-A) Because it will help him feel essential at a time when there isn’t much focus on him and B) Because he'll be using them and needs to know how!
+Getting your partner involved (and excited!) about baby’s registry is no small feat, depending on the person.
+Picking out breast pumps, diapers and bedroom decor might not be your partner’s favorite thing to do, but it’s still good to get them interested in all of the products you’ll be buying for baby—one, because it’ll help them feel essential at a time when there isn’t much focus on them, and two, because they’ll be using them and need to know how!

-Spening the entire day in the baby store is not his idea of fun, so plan to take a few short trips instead of a marathon registry run.
+If spening the entire day in the baby store is not your partner’s idea of fun, plan to take a few short trips instead of a marathon registry run.
 Maybe check out strollers onling together first, so you’re both on the same page about what you’re looking for, and then head to the store for some test drives.
-He'll feel much more prepared and less stressed.
+They’ll feel much more prepared and less stressed.

-Hype up the things you know he'll love
+Hype up the things you know they’ll love

-Depending on what your guy is into, you might not want to focus on the onesies and the pacifiers.
-Does he have any interests — sports, maybe?
-Mention that they have baby Eli Manning jersey at the store.
+Depending on what your partner is into, you might not want to focus on the onesies and the pacifiers.
+Think about their interests.
+If your partner is into sports, mention they have baby Eli Manning jerseys at the store.
 Music?
 Pink Floyd lullaby CDs.
 Techie stuff?
 There’s a stroller that folds by itself and charges your iPhone.
-Whatever he loves, find some baby gear that goes along with it and really chat it up.
+Whatever your partner loves, find some baby gear that goes along with it and really chat it up.

-Okay — this is a big one moms, so listen up.
-Holding the product scanner is a really important job and one that your partner is fit to do!
-So hand over the clicker, and don't pick a fight over it.
-Let him have control, and he'll feel essential to the process, which will make him more invested in getting it done right.
+Okay, this is a big one moms, so listen up.
+Picking out the baby gear you want on your registry is a really important job and one that your partner is totally fit to do!
+Let them have control and they’ll feel essential to the registry process, which will make them more invested in getting it done right.

 Here’s what worked for other moms: